janchilling/thulawa-kafka-library/README.md

 1️⃣ **StreamThread** - Reads Kafka records, processes them into Thulawa events, and queues them based on keys.
 2️⃣ **ThulawaSchedulingThread** - Batches events, schedules tasks, and submits them to the task manager.
-3️⃣ **ThulawaTaskManagerThread** - Manages active tasks, tracks key states, and submits runnable processes to virtual threads.
+3️⃣ **ThulawaTaskManagerThread** - Manages active tasks, tracks key states, and submits runnable processes to virtual threads or a pre-configured Thread Pool.

 ## 🛠️ Components